rishabhdas/aws-deployment-tool/README.md

     $ synlay-aws-deployment-tool --help

 	Usage: synlay-aws-deployment-tool [OPTIONS] COMMAND [ARGS]...

 	  Synlay AWS Deployment Tool

+	  Common AWS specific configuration and credentials arguments will be determined through the environment or will be extracted from ~/.aws/credentials

+	  Possible environment variables:

-	  Environment vars: AWS_ACCESS_KEY_ID - The access key for your AWS account.
+	  AWS_ACCESS_KEY_ID - The access key for your AWS account.
 	  AWS_SECRET_ACCESS_KEY - The secret key for your AWS account.
 	  AWS_DEFAULT_REGION - The default region to use, e.g. us-east-1.
 	  AWS_PROFILE - The default credential and configuration profile to use, if any.
+SYNLAY_AWS_KMS_KEY_ID - The AWS KMS key id to used to encrypt/decrypt data.

 	Options:
 	  --help  Show this message and exit.

 	Commands:
-	  create_new_key_pair             Create a new encryption RSA keypair, where...
+	  create_new_key_pair  Create a new encryption RSA keypair, where... decrypt              Decrypt s3://dataBucket/dataBucketFilename...
-	  decrypt
-	  encrypt                         Encrypt a given file with a public key. upload_encrypted_private_key_to_s3
+	  encrypt              Encrypt a given 'fileToEncrypt' with the... upload_file_to_s3    Simple file upload to a S3 bucket with server...
-	                                  Uploads the encrypted private key file to a...

 ## Typical usage example